Inuani/dynamic_route_nfc_protection/README.md

 ```

 The browser will automatically open with a special authenticated URL.
 The canister will validate the dynamic URL signature and if valid the protected content will display instead of the error page.

-## Security Considerations

-- URLs are dynamically generated and expire after one-time use.
-- The Motoko backend verifies NFC authentication.

 ## License